LaylaD4/LaylahDePaull_T2A2/README.md

      - **amount**: The quantity of the ingredient must be entered as a float.
      - **unit**: The measurement or unit of the ingredient, must be entered as a string, eg; grams, cup.
      - **recipe_id**: Serves as a Foreign Key referencing the recipe, the reciped_ingredient is associated with.
-     - **ingredient_id**: Serves as a Foreign Key referencing ingredient, the reciped_ingredient is associated with.
+     - **ingredient_id**: Serves as a Foreign Key referencing the ingredient, the reciped_ingredient is associated with.

    ### Relationships
    **RecipeIngredient to Recipe (Many-to-One)**: A recipe can contain multiple recipe_ingredients, however, each entry in the recipe_ingredients table must be associated with one and only one recipe.
-   **RecipeIngredient to Ingredient (Many-to-One)**: An ingredients can be used in multiple recipe ingredients, however, each recipe_ingredient entry must be associated with one and only one ingredient.
+   **RecipeIngredient to Ingredient (Many-to-One)**: An ingredient can be used in multiple recipe_ingredients, however, each recipe_ingredient entry must be associated with one and only one ingredient.

 **Code Example Usage**: When creating or updating a recipe, you use the RecipeIngredient model to associate ingredients with the recipe: